heptarch/heptarch.github.io/drafts/tarkovsky.md

 </p>

-I set to work enthusiastically the next morning, and after several espressi, bounded up the staircase to the fourth floor.
+I set to work enthusiastically the next morning, and after several espressi, bounded up the staircase.
 I found the door marked "журнал - Il Diario - 3", and paused in awe at the threshold.
-After two aimless weeks in Via di San Niccolò, it felt as if the curtains of the ark had parted to offer a glimpse of the sacred text.
+After two aimless weeks in Via di San Niccolò, the curtains of the ark had parted to offer a glimpse of the sacred text; what
-I must

 <figure>
     <div style="text-align:center"><img src